 For keys to sort properly in HBase, you must note the distinction between signed and unsigned numbers.
 Because of the way that HBase stores integer and long data internally, the sign bit must be flipped before storing the signed number so that positive numbers will sort after negative numbers.
 Unsigned integer and unsigned long data can be stored directly without inverting the sign.

-- Date keys can be stored as either signed or unsigned long data types, with epoch-based timestamps.
-If you have a date key mapped as a 'String' type, PDI can change the type to 'Date' for manipulation in the transformation.
+Can be stored as either signed or unsigned long data types, with epoch-based timestamps.
+If you have a date key mapped as a String type, PDI can change the type to Date for manipulation in the transformation.
 No distinction is made between signed and unsigned numbers for the Date type because HBase only sorts on the key.

 This tab includes the following fields: